Promoing diversity & inclusion and Health management

 Employment for the disadvantaged

-Since 2007, we have established special-purpose companies to expand employment opportunities.
-As of June 2022, at four special subsidiaries of NS Heartful Service East Nippon Ltd., NS Heartful Service Tokai Ltd., NS Heartful Service Kansai Ltd., and NS Heartful Service Kyushu Ltd., over 100 people are actively engaged mainly in various outsourced work from Nippon Steel.
-The work includes data input and printing of written documents, cleaning of the steelworks premises, cleaning and management of the welfare facilities, and cleaning of work clothes.
+Since 2007, we have established special-purpose companies to further expand employment opportunities.
+At our special subsidiaries, over 100 people are actively engaged mainly in outsourced work from Nippon Steel.
+The various work includes data input and printing of written documents, cleaning of the steelworks premises, cleaning and management of the welfare facilities, and cleaning of work clothes.

 ---|